The Future of Family Businesses: Strategic Sales, Family Offices, PE Partnerships, or Generational Transition?

 Blake Hogan is the CEO of Nashville Door, a company with a 50-year heritage founded by WWII Navy Veteran L.W.
 Loyd.
 Nashville Door was recently acquired and is backed by Cobalt Service Partners, a private equity firm.
 Prior to this role, Hogan served as a Marine Officer and was the CEO of Bunker Labs, a national nonprofit organization dedicated to helping veterans and military spouses start and grow their businesses.
 Bunker Labs has supported nearly 100,000 entrepreneurs over ten years before being acquired by Syracuse University.
 Additionally, Hogan serves as a Senior Advisor for the Milken Institute and is an appointee to the Governor's Tri-Stars and Stripes Council.

-Platinum Rule Advisors
+Founder, Platinum Rule Advisors